Corey Hester - Executive Director

 Corey stays engaged in the community and in 2015, he was elected President of the Anchorage Downtown Community Council.
 While at the Anchorage Chamber he created the Young Professionals Group and grew it into the largest young professional organization in the state, and subsequently created the Alaska Young Professionals Summit.

 In 2016, he was appointed by Mayor Berkowitz as a Sister Cities Commissioner to represent relations with Tromso, Norway & Magadan, Russia; and was appointed by Governor Walker to the Alaska Workforce Investment Board, which develops a system to grow jobs and strengthen Alaska's economy.

-Corey was selected as one of Alaska's Top 40 Under 40 class of 2017.
+In 2017, Corey was selected as one of Alaska's Top 40 Under 40 and was appointed by Mayor Berkowitz to the Municipal Anchorage Airport Advisory Commission.
 He’s a proud alum of East High School, graduated with honors with a B.A. in Journalism from UAA, and is a graduate of Harvard Business School’s HBX program.

 Oscar Sigl - Outreach Coordinator

 Oscar first started flying in the Pacific Northwest at age 14.
 Not having any pilots within his family, Oscar learned the importance of networking in the aviation community at a very young age.

 After earning his Private Pilot’s License, Oscar worked as a ramp lead and represented a local FBO at commerce events and trade shows, including NBAA in Las Vegas.

 Wanting to advance his aviation career and flight training, Oscar made the decision to move to Alaska in April, 2016, first working as a Flight Operations Coordinator and earning his Advanced Ground Instructor certificate before joining the Alaska Airmen Association.